reacat/reacat/README.md

 ### Create a new page

-Add a `.html` or `.md` file in source dir with front matter in the head to create a new page.
+Add a `.html` or `.md` file to source dir with front matter in the head to create a new page.

-Add a `.jsx` file in source dir which export a class `YourPageComponent` extended from React.Component will also create a new page.
+Add a `.jsx` file to source dir which export a class `YourPageComponent` extended from `React.Component` will also create a new page.
 In this case, you can define a static constant `frontMatter` in `YourPageComponent`.

 ### Configuration